-The financial statements of the Company were authorized to be issued in accordance with a resolution of the Board of Directors' meeting on March 23, 2022.
+The financial statements of the Company were authorized to be issued in accordance with a resolution of the Board of Directors' meeting on March 15, 2023.

-3. Newly issued or revised standards and interpretations
+3. Newly issued or revised standards and interpretation

 (1) Changes in accounting policies resulting from applying for the first time certain standards and amendments